maherygm/maherygm/README.md

 The main area of expertise is front end development (client side of the web).

-HTML, CSS, JS, building small and medium web applications with Vue or React, custom plugins, features, animations, and coding interactive layouts.
+HTML, CSS, JS, building small and medium web applications with  React, custom plugins, features, animations, and coding interactive layouts.

-Visit my [Linkedin](https://www.linkedin.com) for more details.

 ---